Helping someone else

 Guidance for supporting someone else

-We have put together some guidance to help you deal with a variety of different situations:
+You can use the following guidance to help deal with a variety of different situations.

 Peer support